 Curriculum Overview | Curriculum Materials | Preparing | Prep Providers | Reserve Your Exam Seat | Practice Questions & Sample Exam | Online Classes | FAQ's

 NEW!
-Based on feedback from our program participants, we have added both practice questions and a sample exam.
-Both tools are intended to help familiarize candidates with the structure and format of questions on the FDP exam.
-Updates to the Practice Questions and Sample Exam were made January 3, 2023.
+Based on feedback from our program participants, we have added both Practice Questions and a Sample Exam.
+Both tools are intended to help familiarize Candidates with the structure and format of questions on the FDP exam.
+Updates to the Practice Questions and Sample Exam were made May 30, 2023.

 There are two sets of exercises available: